 Applications can be accessed via https://orcfellowships.smapply.org/.
 You must sign up for an account to access the application.
 This will allow you to save and return to your application before submitting.
 Please save your login/password information for future applications.

 Project Description: In 1500 words or less (footnotes do not count as part of the word count), please describe the nature of your proposed project and your competence to carry out the required research.
 State your research question and the methods and procedures you will use to conduct your research.
 Be sure to describe the proposed methodology in clear terms.
 Describe the broad value and scholarly significance of the research you plan to do and the expected publication, outputs, or dissemination that will result from your research.
 Give the reasons why your project requires your presence in the countries indicated, and note the facilities (e.g. libraries, museums, archives, field sites) that you plan to use while conducting your research.
 What relationship will you have with the host-country overseas research center(s)?
 Finally, indicate the extent to which you have investigated other funding sources.
 Please note that those judging your application may not be specialists in your field.
-Please limit your narrative to 12-point font and 1-inch margins.
-Footnotes do not count against the word count.

 Project Bibliography/Literature Review: You must submit a one-page bibliography or literature review outlining your project resources.
 CAORC does not have a preference for one format over another.
 Please clarify primary and secondary sources, and – where applicable – locations of listed material.
 Please note that additional pages will not be submitted to the review committee.